 The Newport School Board recognizes the Newport Support Staff NSS/NEA/NH for purposes of collective negotiations according to RSA 273-A as the exclusive representative for the support staff of the Newport School District, certified by the New Hampshire Public Employee Labor Relations Board.
-The units of the support staff shall include library paraeducators, special education paraeducators, instructional paraeducators, and administrative assistants.
+The units of the support staff shall include library paraeducators, special education paraeducators, instructional paraeducators, administrative assistants, and specialized paraeducators.